FSBO - For Sale by Owner

 It’s Your Baby

-When first starting out, feedback equals success.
+When first starting, feedback equals success.
 But most people won’t say anything bad about your franchise offering directly to you.
 After all, it’s your baby.

 Sort of like third part compliments in reverse, prospects would much rather tell someone else who will pass the bad news on.
-But if there is only you in the sales process chances are you’ll never hear the things you need to hear to fix what is broken.
+But if there is only you in the sales process and you’re not closing deals, chances are you’ll never hear the things you need to hear to fix what is broken.

 Not to mention franchise buyers are notorious for not telling sales staff the real reason they lost interest, much less the owner and founder.
 If you are on your own, trying to figure out why buyers stop returning your calls or make up lame excuses not to buy can drive you to near insanity.